MagnoliaKKK/tetfemcpp/README.md

 The image compares dragging a beam with a fixed left side.
-The left is VegaFEM, the middle is our method and the right is Operator Splitting.
+The beige one is VegaFEM, the blue one is our method and the grey blue is Operator Splitting.

 Our method can also simulate anisotropic materials by re-formulating the stiffness matrix.